About Purinton Maple

 The next generation of Purinton children includes Jennifer Purinton Randall, Brittany Purinton, Cody Purinton, Austin Purinton, son-in-law Jed Randall, grandchildren, and dogs.
 Today the next generation children work together with Peter and Carla to maintain the farm.
 The Purinton’s have expanded their products offerings from only maple syrup to maple sugar, maple candy, maple cotton candy and more!

 What Else is on the Farm?

 At Purinton Maple, our passion is promoting the benefits of Vermont pure maple syrup.
-We have over 50 years of experience maple sugaring and pride ourselves in making the best maple syrup.
+With generations of experience, we pride ourselves in making the best maple syrup.
 Our passion for making maple syrup led us to help other maple producers by distributing Leader Evaporator maple equipment & supplies.
 Our farm is also the home to a choose & cut Christmas tree operation.